Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models: Discussion

-\paragraph{Implications for Interpretability.} Our low-dimensional finding (PC1 explains 72.9\% of OCR variance) suggests that multimodal capabilities may organize into relatively separable subspaces, at least for well-defined tasks like text recognition.
+\paragraph{Implications for Interpretability.} Our low-dimensional finding (PC1 explains up to 72.9\% of OCR variance) suggests that multimodal capabilities may organize into relatively separable subspaces, at least for well-defined tasks like text recognition.
 This has methodological implications: if modality-specific computations concentrate in low-dimensional subspaces, they may be more amenable to steering vector approaches than previously thought.
-The success of our targeted interventions---removing OCR with minimal collateral damage---demonstrates that PCA-based methods can achieve meaningful behavioral control in VLMs.
-For safety evaluation, bottleneck localization enables controlled ablation of text-reading pathways, which is relevant for assessing vulnerability to typographic prompt injection and for auditing how strongly image-embedded text influences model behavior.
+The success of our targeted interventions by removing OCR with minimal collateral damage, demonstrates that PCA-based methods can achieve meaningful behavioral control in VLMs.